RianReid/ceg3120/Project2/README-Milestone3.md

 ![screenshot of git remote add 2](screenshots/mastersite1adds.PNG)

-- Now I can run a git push Apache2 and also push the index.html file to the Apache2 server.
+- Now I can do git push Apache2 and push the new index.html file to the Apache2 server.
+- The Apache2 index.html before the push

 ![screenshot of Apache2 before](screenshots/before.PNG)

+- The Apache2 index.html after the push

 ![screenshot of Apache2 after](screenshots/after.PNG)

+- The HAProxy server with the new index.html after both the pushes

 ![screenshot of proxy after](screenshots/afterproxy.PNG)

 ### Hook Automation

+### 12/4/2020 4:00pm

 - For the hook automation I added commands to my proxy-config.yml file to create a bare repo on each Apache server
 - A command to wget hooky from the Project 2 folder and copy it to the post-receive file within mastersite